clegaard/clegaard.github.io/content/cv/_index.md

 ## Professional Summary

-PhD graduate from Aarhus University with expertise in Deep Learning, Numerical Simulation, Machine Learning, and.
-Combines advanced research capabilities with artistic passion for nature and wildlife photography.
+PhD graduate from Aarhus University with expertise in Deep Learning, Numerical Simulation, Machine Learning, and combines advanced research capabilities with an artistic passion for nature and wildlife photography.

-For an up to date overview of my research and how you can access it see my Google Scholar profile or take a look at my PhD thesis which can be found [here](phd_thesis.pdf).
+For an up-to-date overview of my research and how you can access it, see my Google Scholar profile or take a look at my PhD thesis, which can be found [here](phd_thesis.pdf).

 ## Education